Digital Identity Fellowship

 Our 2019 Fellows

-We are proud to present to you our three fellows.
-Starting on October 1 2019, their fellowships will explore issues of exclusion and human rights in Argentina, South Africa and India.
+Meet our first three Fellows.
+They started in October 2019, and explored issues of exclusion and humans rights in digital identity in Argentina, South Africa and India.

 Tshepo is an experienced researcher, strategist and innovator with a track record working in Africa’s small business and social enterprise sectors.
 He is particularly interested in the digitisation of the continent, and is a subject-matter expert in disruptive innovation.
 He is an advocate for youth entrepreneurship and has worked widely in the NGO sector.

 Paz is a Chilean development practitioner, researcher and activist focused on open science and technology, knowledge justice and locally-led development.
 Currently based in Argentina, she has worked for more than ten years in different countries and with a wide range of people – from low-income immigrants to powerful government officials.

 Subhashish is a digital storyteller, researcher, documentary filmmaker and activist working towards digital freedom for marginalised communities.
 He has helped grow the reach of the open internet across the Asia-Pacific region with leading community roles for nonprofits such as Wikimedia Foundation, Mozilla, Internet Society and the Centre for Internet Society.

 The final reports from the Fellowship

 For an overview on the topics explored in the Fellowship, have a listen to our fellows talk about their projects on the Numbered Humans podcast.
 You can also find a summary and their reports below.